 - Sealing off an aneurysm

-arteries of the neck
+- Opening blocked arteries of the neck

-- Treating vascular
+- Treating vascular malformations

-After surgery, patients recover in the Neuroscience Intensive Care Unit (neuro ICU) at UT Southwestern, one of the world’s premier neurological diagnostic and treatment centers.
+After surgery, patients recover either in the Neuroscience Intensive Care Unit (neuro ICU) or on the Neurosurgical Unit at Clements University Hospital, one of the world’s premier neurological diagnostic and treatment centers.
+Both units are staffed by an outstanding team, with specially trained nurses and health care providers to optimize recovery and transition to home.

 The neuro ICU is equipped and designed to provide coordinated, compassionate care for patients with life-threatening neurological conditions.
-If needed, specialists from neuro-rehabilitation work with patients to help them recover function after surgery.
+If needed, specialists from neurorehabilitation work with patients to help them recover function after surgery.